Faridmurzone/childhood-saga/QUICKSTART.md

 **You can now:**
 - ✅ Sign up with email/password
 - ✅ Create a child profile
-- ✅ Forge chapters (uses mock Spanish stories)
+- ✅ Forge chapters (uses mock English stories)
 - ✅ View The Hero's Book
 - ✅ Browse chapters with constellation view